fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-management.md

 In Teams admin center, navigate to the left side rail, select **Voice** > **Phone numbers** > **Numbers**, and then find and select the number for the user.
 In the contextual menu just above the list of phone numbers, select **Enable SMS**.

 If the number isn't already assigned to a user, you can assign that number to a user.
-For more information on number management, see [Manage phone numbers for users](assign-change-or-remove-a-phone-number-for-a-user.md)
+For more information on number management, see [Manage phone numbers for users](assign-change-or-remove-a-phone-number-for-a-user.md).

 ## Turn off SMS for a user

 To turn off SMS for a user in Teams admin center, navigate to the left side rail, select **Voice** > **Phone numbers** > **Numbers**, and then find and select the number for the user.
-In the contextual menu just above the list of phone numbers, select **Disable SMS**
+In the contextual menu just above the list of phone numbers, select **Disable SMS**.

 ## SMS usage report